 27. Freedom Monument

-The impressive Freedom Monument was unveiled in 1935 and stands on a site formerly occupied by a statue of Peter the Great.
+The impressive Freedom Monument is undoubtedly one of the best things to see on this Riga walking tour.
+It was unveiled in 1935 and stands on a site formerly occupied by a statue of Peter the Great.
 It stands 42 meters in height and is a powerful symbol of Latvian national pride.
 It was built to commemorate the soldiers that perished during the Latvian War of Independence of 1918-1920, during which Latvians overthrew their Russian occupiers.
 Surprisingly though, the Soviets didn’t attempt to demolish it.

 Your next stop is the Nativity of Christ Cathedral (28) which lies further up on Brīvības Boulevard.
 You’ll be walking a distance of 400 m.